r2devops/hub/docs/create-update-job.md

             (DoD)
         * Add a description of your contribution with all information permitting us to understand what you have done and why.
-If your contribution is related to an existing issue, add a reference.
+If your contribution is related to an existing issue, add a reference:
-          Example:
             ```md
             ## Contribution
             Addition of a new job permitting to build go binaries.
 Issue